Configure Power Management in Configuration Manager | ConfigMgr | SCCM

 • In the Configuration Manager console, go to the Administration workspace, select the Client Settings node, select Default Client Settings, and select Properties.

-Important 🔰- When you change the default client settings, these settings are applied to all clients in the hierarchy.
-If you want to apply settings to just some devices, create or configure custom client settings and deploy to collections that override the default client settings when you assign them to collections.
+Important: When you change the default client settings, they are applied to all clients in the hierarchy.
+If you want to apply settings to just some devices, create or configure custom client settings and deploy them to collections that override the default client settings when you assign them to collections.

 • Select the Power Management group.

-• Allow power management of devices, Select Yes to enable power management on clients.
+• Allow power management of devices.
+Select Yes to enable power management for clients.

 • Configure the following additional Power management settings as needed.
 For more details, refer to Client settings Power management.